material-motion/material-motion/specifications/serialization.md

 Why this matters:

 - The interesting part of serialization is not the data format.
 The interesting part is whether you can easily transport plans across systems in a consistent manner.
+- A tool that is able to think in terms of a cross-platform "Tween" language shouldn't strictly have to care about whether the data is json or binary.